Workloads Link to heading

 • You need to troubleshoot? then Ephemeral Containers via kubectl debug (POD_NAME) --image=(DEBUG_IMAGE) --target=(EXISTING_CONTAINER_NAME).
 Once this is running then you can kubectl attach or kubectl exec, then start analyzing the Pod.

-Workload resources
+Workload resources Link to heading

 Built-in workloads are: